 For any regular cycling fan, stage 9 of the 2016 Giro d’Italia was an introduction to Primoz Roglic.
 An exciting 40km time-trial in Chianti was rain soaked and the conditions heavily favoured the early starters.
 Roglic, who had started in the opening hour, held top spot for much of the afternoon and took the win.

 The cycling season is over (not quite but essentially) which means the Just Pro Cycling Pub Quiz is here!
 Comment your answers below or message me on Twitter @justprocycling to get your answers.
 Print the quiz.
 Share the quiz.
 Love the quiz.
 Host a quiz night.
 The questions get progressively harder… but they’re all easy

 “Fabio Aru can win this race” murmur the Italian’s hardcore following.
 “He’s climbed another place” note the believers as the former Vuelta winner creeps towards the top ten just 1:08 behind new leader Simon Yates.
 Unfortunately, the number of fans who still believe in the Italian is dwindling.
 You could even argue that nobody truly

 I was once told my view on Team Sky’s dominance – and jiffy bags – was balanced and refreshing.
 I don’t like Sky, but I try not to obsess on one collection of riders.
 I’d rather talk about key moments in races, winning moves or bold tactics.
 I’ve also been told my view on Team

+The final week of the Tour de France is a time where absolutely anything could happen.
+Or absolutely nothing.
 We could see a continuation of the Alps – Sky squashing Movistar, Dumoulin digging in – or something completely different.
 Will our race leader hang on?
 Will the Giro take its toll?
 Just how bad will